Photo credit: Colin McDiarmid

 Anne was the inaugural Writer-in-Residence at Massey University (1993).
 She has been judge for the Commonwealth Writers’ Prize, Asia Pacific region (1998), and the Montana Book Awards (2004).
 Most recently, she chaired a session with Jacques Roubaud (French mathematician and experimental poet) at the Auckland Writers’ Festival (2014).
 Previously, Anne was editor and subsequently publisher, for Oxford University Press, founded the business journal New Zealand Strategic Management, and set up Te Papa Press for the Museum of New Zealand Te Papa Tongarewa.

 Anne’s work has been set to music, notably ‘Wild’, a song cycle written for the mezzo soprano Sarah Court (with composer Michael Vinten).
-A second song cycle based on her translations of Korean poetry is to be premiered in 2016.
+A second song cycle based on her translations of Korean poetry premiered in 2016.

 New Zealand Book Council profile page